The Best Homemade Blueberry Pie!

 The blueberry pie filling is a simple mix of frozen wild Maine blueberries (yes, frozen!!), granulated sugar, all-purpose flour, lemon zest and fresh lemon juice, ground cinnamon, and Kosher salt.

 It’s a humble list of ingredients, but the secret is in the wild Maine blueberries!
-We have made countless versions of homemade blueberry pies, but this one reigns supreme and it’s all thanks to Wyman’s frozen blueberries.
-This is NOT sponsored, we just really think these are the best berries to put in pie!
+I’ve made countless versions of homemade blueberry pies, but this one reigns supreme and it’s all thanks to Wyman’s frozen blueberries.
+This is not sponsored, I just really think these are the best berries to put in pie!

-You’ll need 1 of our homemade pie crusts (the recipe yields 2 crusts, but you can freeze 1 for later!) recipe comes together easily in a food processor fitted with blade attachment.
-You’ll need all-purpose flour, sugar, Kosher salt, ground cinnamon, cold unsalted butter, cold vegetable shortening, and ice cold water.
-It’s also a really simple recipe — this is the pie crust we use exclusively!
+You’ll need 1 homemade pie crust (the recipe yields 2 crusts, but you can freeze 1 for later!).
+It’s made with all-purpose flour, sugar, Kosher salt, ground cinnamon, cold butter, vegetable shortening, and ice water.

 Before baking, you’ll brush the pie with an egg wash made from 1 egg yolk and a little bit of heavy cream.

-If you’ve ever wondered how to make pie crust in a food processor, be sure to check out our full post here.
+If you’ve ever wondered how to make pie crust in a food processor, be sure to check out my full post here.
 The key is to use extremely cold ingredients.

 Roll Out The Pie Dough